Vegetarian White Bean Chili

 Instructions

-- Heat oil in a large soup pot or dutch oven over medium heat.
+- Heat oil in a large soup pot or Dutch oven over medium heat.

 - Add onions, season with sea salt, and cook, stirring frequently, until soft, about 6-8 minutes.

 - Add garlic and cook 30 seconds or so, until fragrant.
-Add cumin, chili powder, oregano, and smoked paprika to onion mixture.
+Add cumin, chili powder, oregano, and smoked paprika to the onion mixture.
 Stir to coat onions and toast spices.

 - Stir in corn and simmer another 5-10 minutes.